alecthomas/gometalinter/README.md

 unusably slow when vendoring.
 The recursive behaviour can be achieved with gometalinter by explicitly specifying `<path>/...`.
 There is a [pull request](https://github.com/fzipp/gocyclo/pull/1) open.

+### Many unexpected errors are being reported

+If you see a whole bunch of errors being reported that you wouldn't expect, such as compile errors, this typically means that something is wrong with your Go environment.
+Try `go install` and fix any issues with your go installation, then try gometalinter again.

 ### Gometalinter is not working